Internet Explorer is dead. RIP.

 “Not only is Microsoft Edge a faster, more secure and more modern browsing experience than Internet Explorer, but it is also able to address a key concern: compatibility for older, legacy websites and applications,” Lyndersay said.
 “Microsoft Edge has Internet Explorer mode (‘IE mode’) built in, so you can access those legacy Internet Explorer-based websites and applications straight from Microsoft Edge.”

-Basically, the only real excuse for using Internet Explorer in the year 2021 is for the few IE-based websites left in the world.
+Basically, the only real excuse for using Internet Explorer in the year 2022 is for the few IE-based websites left in the world.
+There’s not many of them, but you can access them through IE mode.

 If you have relatives over the age of 50, now is your opportunity to teach them how to use a non-shit browser before it’s too late.
 You have been warned.